 Part of Riccarton House is licensed to a commercial caterer and is used as a restaurant and event centre including wedding receptions and corporate functions.
-The Caterer also operates a weekly "Farmers" market which is very popular.
+The Caterer also operates the weekly Christchurch Farmers" Market which is very popular.

-Much of Riccarton House is refurnished in 1900's Victorian style and guided Heritage Tours are available twice daily and by request.
+Much of Riccarton House is refurnished in 1900s Victorian style and guided Heritage Tours are available twice daily and by request.